Reinforz/Nishan/readme.md

 2. @nishan/types: Typescript typings for Notion only
 3. @nishan/utils: Utility package to make working with notion easier
 4. @nishan/store(WIP): A package to easily backup or download data locally or in a remote dbaas
 5. @nishan/graphql(WIP): A graphql server and client UI to make working with nishan a breeze
+6. @nsiahn/cli(WIP): A package to interact with the nishan api from the terminal

 Please visit [Nishan doc](https://nishan-docs.netlify.app/) to learn more.